petrkalos/vq/README.md

-Thesis project in University of Thessaly.
+Thesis project, University of Thessaly.
 Dept of Computer and Communication Engineering.

 Vector Quantization for video codecs h264/h265(HEVC).